techiebande/panenkr/DEPLOYMENT.md

 NEXTAUTH_SECRET=your-long-random-secret-here

 # Database (Turso)
-# Prisma requires a SQLite-style file: URL even when using Turso via driver adapter.
+# Local file DB is disabled.
+Turso is required in all environments.
-# Use any placeholder file path; it will not be used when the adapter is active.
+# Prisma still requires a SQLite-style file: URL, but it is unused when the libSQL adapter is active.
-DATABASE_URL=file:./prod.db
+DATABASE_URL=file:./placeholder.db
-TURSO_DB_URL=libsql://your-turso-database-url
+TURSO_DB_URL=libsql://panenkr-techiebande.aws-eu-west-1.turso.io
-TURSO_DB_TOKEN=your-turso-token
+TURSO_DB_TOKEN=<set-in-vercel>

 # Production Environment
 NODE_ENV=production